Places Menu

 דן – "Judge"

-Northernmost city of ancient Israel located near foot of Mount Hermon and Caesarea Philippi
+Northernmost city of ancient Israel located near foot of Mount Hermon and near Caesarea Philippi

 -